nageshchauhan/thinkofjava.io/java/Collection/1_Introduction/README.md

 6) It can hold both primitive and objects.

 ### Collection:
-1) It is growable in nature ie based on requirement we can increase of decrease the size. <br>
+1) It is growable in nature ie based on requirement we can increase or decrease the size. <br>

 2) With respect to memory, it is recommended to use.